Bepis1559/RandomImages/README.md

 1. Type "cd uniqueImageGallery" in the terminal , then npm run dev to start the vite app.

-2. Theh cd .. ; cd server ; npm run server to start the server .
+2. Then cd .. ; cd server ; npm run server to start the server .